prairie-guy/bufferize/README.md

 # Formulate Chemical and Biological Buffers from Reagents

 #### Developed by C. Bryan Daniels
 Though I've tested `bufferize` for my own purposes.
 Please double check that its results seem reasonable.
-Feel free to ontact me with issues, suggestions or questions at cdaniels@uchicago.edu
+Feel free to contact me with issues, suggestions or questions at cdaniels@uchicago.edu

 ### Overview
 The idea behind `bufferize.py` is to make it easy to formulate buffers.
 Protocols often stipulate the final concentrations of reagents, but don't give the actual recipe to mix the buffers since the protocol authors are not aware of the stock concentrations in a specific lab.
 Once the stock concentrations are known, it is not difficult to then formulate the buffers.
 It is however, tedious and error-prone, which is what `bufferize.py` attempts to do.